andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/swift-language-notes/why-do-we-need-to-annotate-escaping-closures-in-swift.md

 # Do it yourself, compiler!

-Observant minds looked at the compiler's ability to say, &#8220;Hey!
-This closure can escape – Annotate it with `@escaping`!&#8221; and asked, &#8220;Well&#8230; _why_??
+Observant minds looked at the compiler's ability to say, "Hey!
+This closure can escape – Annotate it with `@escaping`!&#8221; and asked, "Well&#8230; _why_??
 If you, compiler, are smart enough to figure out that I need to annotate it, why can't you just deal with it automatically and let me go about my business?&#8221;

 Good.
 Question.